ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/social-sharing.md

 The designers have let us know that they only want this functionallity available when users are running in a mobile context, so let't take care of making sure the button is only visible in that context.

 We will start with the test.
-First, import the `Platform` servcie from `@ionic/angular` and provide a mock it where we set up the testing module.
+First, import the `Platform` servcie from `@ionic/angular` and provide a mock for it where we set up the testing module.

 ```TypeScript
 import { IonicModule, ModalController, Platform } from '@ionic/angular';